LANL-Seismoacoustics/riddl/doc/source/quickstart.rst

 Running the detector
 ---------------------------

-Once the raw infrasound array data has been beamformed, we can run the ML detector.
+Once raw infrasound data from an array has been beamformed, we can run the ML detector.
 For example, we can recreate Figure 5 of Bishop et al. 2022.
 The SAC files and InfraPy configuration file are provided in "examples/data/Bishop_etal2022/Fig5".